-Wisconsin in known as a very safe state and the numbers back that up.
-Cities in Wisconsin average a crime rate that is 30% less than that national average.
+Cities in Wisconsin are known to be very safe and the numbers back that up.
+Cities in Wisconsin average a crime rate that is almost 30% less than that national average.
 Even larger cities like Green Bay are fairly safe for a larger city.
 The cost of living in Wisconsin is below average, and especially low in smaller cities.
 Housing costs are some of the lowest in the country as Wisconsin homes are extremely affordable.